Westport, Connecticut: Commerce and industry

 The financial services sector employs 7,171 in Westport; half of whom commute daily to Westport.
 The financial services industry is a major segment of the local economy.
-The major financial services companies in Westport now are Bridgewater Associates, a global investment manager and Westport's largest employer, Canaan Partners, an early stage venture capital firm focusing on IT and life sciences, and BNY Mellon.
+The major financial services companies in Westport are Bridgewater Associates, a global investment manager and Westport's largest employer, and BNY Mellon.
 Professional, scientific, and technical services companies include Terex, a Fortune 500 company manufacturing industrial equipment and offering professional and technical services around those products, and dLife, a multimedia diabetes education (and marketing) company.